antgel/antgel.org/_posts/2010-03-21-man-seeks-home-finds-himself.md

 more hopeful, not to mention normal.
 After all, as much as we try to follow our own paths, is there anyone on this planet who hasn't derived some short-term solace from a metaphorical arm round the shoulder?

+(Header image: Depressing block of flats, somewhere in Israel.)